NEXT UP ON this.

 A valued qualification, nursing can lead to careers in hospitals and beyond.

-‘Almost every industry offers opportunities for qualified nurses,’ says Dr Rawson.
+‘Almost every industry offers opportunities for qualified nurses,’ says Walker.
 ‘For nurses working in a hospital, there are many areas you can specialise in, for example the emergency department, medical and surgical units, intensive care units, paediatrics and theatres.’

 If hospitals aren’t for you, a nursing degree can lead to work in many other areas:

 ‘There are also nurses working offshore on oil rigs, in forensics units, in the prison service and in the military service, for example.’

 ‘As well as healthcare, nurses are employed in education, the pharmaceutical industry, the legal profession, in government…the list goes on.’